 The Feathered Nest, Nether Westcote

-For those looking for a location to spoil a loved one, why not try an evening meal at The Feathered Nest in Nether Westcote?
+For those looking for a location to spoil a loved one, try an evening meal at The Feathered Nest in Nether Westcote.
 A friendly welcome, impeccable service and 3 AA Rosette award-winning British fare awaits you, and to top it all off, views from the garden are breathtaking.
 Enjoying a bottle of wine or bubbly out there would be the perfect treat!

 Old Badger Inn, Eastington